What's that got to do with the ...?

-"What's that got to do with the price of...?" is a sarcastic expression denoting annoyance at the irrelevance or non sequitur of someone's comment in a broader discussion.
-The closing phrase (after "of" in the sentence) can be almost any common or well-known commodity, such as foods (tea, fish, eggs, bread, bacon, pork), or dry goods (cotton, rope, boots, shotguns).
+"What's that got to do with the price of ...?" is a sarcastic expression denoting annoyance at the irrelevance or non sequitur of someone's comment in a broader discussion.
+The closing phrase (after "of" in the sentence) can be almost any common or well-known commodity, such as foods (tea, cheese, fish, eggs, bread, bacon, pork), or dry goods (cotton, rope, boots, shotguns).
 The commodity may also be narrowed down to a location ("price of tea in China").

 The most common form, What does that have to do with the price of tea in China?, is a retort to an irrelevant suggestion.
 This facetious usage implies that the topic under discussion might as well be the price of tea in China for all the relevance the speaker's suggestion bears on it.

 There are variations of the opening phrasing, such as: